 Old projects can become new ones

-I think in many ways the success of Drupal 8 demonstrates just how important and how valuable the PHP Renaissance has been.
-It kind of validates the changes in the PHP ecosystem in the past several years.
+In many ways, the success of Drupal 8 demonstrates just how important and how valuable the PHP Renaissance has been.
+It validates the changes in the PHP ecosystem in the past several years.
 By saying even these big projects can modernize.
-Can become good, clean object-oriented systems.
+It can become good, clean object-oriented systems.

-You can teach an old project new tricks and Drupal 8 is proof that yes, PHP is still alive, it’s still vibrant, it’s still open and able to change.
+You can teach an old project new tricks, and Drupal 8 is proof that yes, PHP is still alive.
+It’s still vibrant, still open, and able to change.

 Meanwhile, we are open to help with Drupal development services on your project.